Bitcoin-ABC/bitcoin-abc/doc/build-unix.md

 ZMQ dependencies (provides ZMQ API, can be disabled by passing `-DBUILD_BITCOIN_ZMQ=OFF` on the cmake command line):

     sudo apt-get install libzmq3-dev

+jemalloc dependencies (provides the jemalloc library, can be disabled by passing `-DUSE_JEMALLOC=OFF` on the cmake command line):

+    sudo apt-get install libjemalloc-dev

 Dependencies for the GUI: Ubuntu & Debian
 -----------------------------------------